mhjungk/apache2/README.md

 `mod_unique_id` is disabled by default because `apr_sockaddr_info_get()` in `modules/metadata/mod_unique_id.c` returns error.
 It seems like address cannot be found by hostname `rumprun`.

-Also, `mod_auth_digest` cannot be used because of page fault error caused by `mmap`.
+Also, `mod_auth_digest` cannot be used for now because of page fault error caused by `mmap` system call.

-Rumprun is halted when forking and finishing parent process.
-To prevent it, `httpd` should run with `-DONE_PROCESS` option.
+`-DONE_PROCESS` option should be set when starting.
+Otherwise, rumprun is halted after forking and finishing parent process.